Collinsport: The Collinsport Inn

 The Collinsport Inn is a three-story inn located on the main street in downtown Collinsport.
 It is well liked and used by both tourists and locals alike.
 There is also a small café downstairs off the lobby.
 It is probably based on the Jed Prouty Tavern and Inn in Bucksport, Maine, but exterior footage was filmed at The Griswold Inn in Essex, Connecticut.

 The Blue Whale

 The Blue Whale is a tavern in Collinsport.
 It was a very popular hang-out for most of the town's citizens.
 It also has a reputation for some of the very best seafood in the area, and is located right on the water.
 It is based on the Black Pearl Restaurant in downtown Newport, Rhode Island.

 Braithwaite & Sons

 Braithwaite & Sons are the local jewelers and silversmiths.
 They have been in business for well over 100 years, and have filled many custom orders for the Collins family during that time.
-One of the more notable family members was Ezra Braithwaite.
-Ezra began working in the family business as a young man sometime shortly before 1897.
+One of the more notable family members was Ezra Braithwaite (Abe Vigoda).
+Ezra began working in the family business as a young man (played by Edward Marshall) sometime shortly before 1897.
 Ezra actually died in the Collinwood drawing room in 1969 on a business visit.